-We consider an underdamped Brownian particle of mass $m$ and damping coefficient $\gamma$ moving in one-dimension under the potential $U_0(x,\lambda(t))$, where $\lambda(t)$ is the time-dependent protocol that drives the potential.
+We consider an underdamped Brownian particle of mass $m$ and damping coefficient $\gamma$ moving in one dimension under the potential $U_0(x,\lambda(t))$, where $\lambda(t)$ is the time-dependent protocol that drives the potential.
 The time-dependent Hamiltonian of the system is given by

 where $p$ is the momentum of the particle.
 At the same time the temperature of the system is also changing whose protocol is given by the inverse temperature $\beta(t)=1/T$ (the Boltzmann constant is set to unity for simplicity).
-Similar to the ScI recipe \cite{Li2017} to achieve instantaneous equilibrium (ieq), the RAMP potential $U_0(x,\lambda(t))$ is escorted by a position and momentum-dependent auxiliary potential $U_1(x,p,t)$ so that the particle experiences a total Hamiltonian
+Similar to the ScI recipe \cite{Li2017} to achieve instantaneous equilibrium (ieq), the Ramp potential $U_0(x,\lambda(t))$ is escorted by a position and momentum-dependent auxiliary potential $U_1(x,p,t)$ so that the particle experiences a total Hamiltonian

-such that the underdamped Brownian particle will be in an ieq state obeying the Boltzmann distribution $\rho_{\rm ieq}(x,p,t)=e^{-\beta(t)(F(\lambda,\beta)- H_0(x,p,\lambda(t))}$, where $ F(\lambda,\beta)=-\frac{1}{\beta(t)}\ln \int dp \int dx e^{-\beta(t) H_0(x,p,\lambda(t))}$ is the free energy of the RAMP(original) system at ieq for some instantaneous value of $\lambda$ and $\beta$ during the transition process.
-The auxiliary potential $U_1(x,p,t)$ can be determined for a given RAMP potential $U_0(x,\lambda(t))$ with the protocols $\lambda(t)$ and $\beta(t)$ from the following linear partial differential equation (see details of the derivations in Appendix A)
+such that the underdamped Brownian particle will be in an ieq state obeying the Boltzmann distribution $\rho_{\rm ieq}(x,p,t)=e^{-\beta(t)(F(\lambda,\beta)- H_0(x,p,\lambda(t))}$, where $ F(\lambda,\beta)=-\frac{1}{\beta(t)}\ln \int dp \int dx e^{-\beta(t) H_0(x,p,\lambda(t))}$ is the free energy of the Ramp(original) system at ieq for some instantaneous value of $\lambda$ and $\beta$ during the transition process.
+The auxiliary potential $U_1(x,p,t)$ can be determined for a given Ramp potential $U_0(x,\lambda(t))$ with the protocols $\lambda(t)$ and $\beta(t)$ from the following linear partial differential equation (see details of the derivations in Appendix A)

 where $\dot{}$ denotes the derivative with respect to time.
 It is easy to see the $U_1(x,p,t)$ can be put into the form